iotaledger/iota-wiki/docs/maintain/iota-core/2.0/docs/references/configuration.md

   - Config
   - reference
 ---
 # Configuration

-IOTA core node uses a JSON standard format as a config file.
+The IOTA core node uses a JSON standard format as a config file.
 If you are unsure about JSON syntax, you can find more information in the [official JSON specs](https://www.json.org).

 You can change the path of the config file by using the `-c` or `--config` argument while executing `iota-core` executable.